Table of Contents

 Top 7 Dill Substitutes for Tzatziki

-- Fennel Fronds: Mild anise notes add a sweet, aromatic twist.
+- Fennel Fronds: Mild anise notes add sweet complexity; ideal for seafood pairings.

 Herb Comparison Chart: Dill vs. Its Alternatives